Listen to Podcast

-Community IT Voices: Sarah Wolfe, Account Associate
+Community IT Voices: Sarah Wolfe, Sales Manager

 Join us for a new series featuring interviews with Community IT employees.
 In this series, we will talk about nonprofit technology career paths, career resources, skills, and certifications.
 We will also touch on mentoring opportunities as you start out on your career and ways to give back if you are further along.

-In today’s interview, Carolyn talks with Sarah Wolfe, our Account Associate, who just celebrated her third year anniversary with Community IT.
+In today’s interview, Carolyn talks with Sarah Wolfe, previously our Account Associate, who just celebrated her third year anniversary with Community IT.
 Sarah is a client wrangler for Community IT.
 She does non-technical account management and customer service work and handles sales inquiries.
 She makes sure that people understand the agreements that they have with Community IT, makes sure that the processes are working right, and connects people with the solutions that they need if they’re having trouble.